sgielen/trac-plugin-duedatemailer/README.md

 outputs a nice list of tickets that should be checked soon.
 If there is no such ticket, the command outputs nothing.
 This allows its use in cron setups where cron automatically sends the user an e-mail when a command outputs something.
-For example, add the following line to crontab to do a tickets check every night at 3:00:
+For example, add the following two lines to crontab to do a tickets check every night at 3:00:

+    CONTENT_TYPE="text/plain; charset=utf-8"
     0 3 * * * /usr/local/bin/trac-admin /var/www/private.sjorsgielen.nl/trac ticket checkdates

 Eventually, the plugin should be able to send e-mails to the relevant trac